mobijoker/Cyber/_posts/Arthur/Articles/en/2017-05-15-detect-ad-blocker-show-message.md

 ---
-title: Detect an ad blocker and show a message
+title: Detect an ad blocker and show a message to visitor of website
 ref: detect-ad-blocker-show-message
 permalink: /web/detect-ad-blocker-show-message.html
 author: Arthur Gareginyan